 Even though this shape fell into obscurity over the recent decades, it is not half as forgotten or unused as a figure-8 pool.
 This type of oval pool, shaped like a number 8, isn’t common in modern backyards anymore and it can be an interesting idiosyncratic design statement if you are into all things obscure.

-We live in the overpopulated world and most people don’t have enough room in their small backyards for regular-sized pools (if they have backyards at all).
+We live in an overpopulated world and most people don’t have enough room in their small backyards for regular-sized pools (if they have backyards at all).
 This is where mini-pools come into play – they can be designed and made with a specific purpose in mind.

 Plunge swimming pool designs might look outlandish, but they serve a specific summer-dip purpose.
-These increasingly popular fibreglass pools can transform an ordinary garden space into an appealing and welcoming oasis for relaxation and rejuvenation after a hard day’s work.
+These increasingly popular fiberglass pools can transform an ordinary garden space into an appealing and welcoming oasis for relaxation and rejuvenation after a hard day’s work.

 Infinity pools are usually equated with luxury, but there is no reason you should not consider this option if you live on the slope of the hill.
-This particular type is also known as “vanishing-edge” pool and the dramatic effect it achieves is mesmerizing.
+This particular type is also known as the “vanishing-edge” pool and the dramatic effect it achieves is mesmerizing.

 It is actually a pool that achieves an interesting optical illusion – an observer who approaches might be fooled into thinking that the water from the pool flows over the edge and down the slope.
 However, this is actually a matter of design-ingenuity – there is a weir wall and water flows over it, essentially between two walls, and it is recycled back into the pool.